celestiaorg/docs/docs/developers/optimism.md

 cast call $CONTRACT_ADDRESS "getTotalWaves()" --rpc-url http://localhost:9545
 ```

-In order to interact with the contract on the frontend, you'll need to fund an account that
+In order to interact with the contract on the frontend, you'll need to fund an
-you have in your Ethereum wallet.
-Transfer to an external account with this command:
+account thatyou have in your Ethereum wallet.
+Transfer to an external account
+with this command:

 ```bash
 export RECEIVER=<receiver ETH address>
 cast send --private-key $PRIVATE_KEY $RECEIVER --value 1ether --rpc-url http://localhost:9545
 ```

-If you are in a different terminal than the one you set the private key in, you may need to
+If you are in a different terminal than the one you set the private key in, you
-set it again.
+may need to set it again.

 ### Update the frontend

-Next, you will need to update a few things before you can interact with the contract on the frontend:
+Next, you will need to update a few things before you can interact with the
+contract on the frontend:

-1. Change the contract address on `gm-portal/frontend/src/App.tsx` to your contract address
+1. Change the contract address on `gm-portal/frontend/src/App.tsx` to your
+contract address
-2. Match the chain info on `gm-portal/frontend/src/main.tsx` with the chain config of your L2
+2. Match the chain info on `gm-portal/frontend/src/main.tsx` with the chain
+config of your L2
-3. If you changed the contract, update the ABI in `gm-portal/frontend/WavePortal.json` from
+3. If you changed the contract, update the ABI in
+`gm-portal/frontend/WavePortal.json` from
 `gm-portal/contracts/out/WavePortal.sol/WavePortal.json`.
 This can be done with:

 ```bash